BigSoftVideo/DOTEbase/glossary.md

 The [User Interface](ui.md) is the visual (and aural) presentation of the computer application to the user.

-## Video panel <a id='video-panel'></a>

-The video panel displays a viewport of the selected or cued media file that matches the DOTE transcript and/or project that is currently active.
-If toggled, the video panel tracks the original video-cues in the referenced DOTE transcript and project.
-As the media stream plays in the DOTE project, the video and pan/zoom will match that

 ### Video-cue <a id='video-cue'></a>

 A [Video-cue](cues.md) in _DOTE_ is a unique point on the [Timeline](timeline.md) that indicates that a change in the [Viewport](#viewport) of a [Video Panel](video.md) is to be performed.